 With more than 200 volunteers across the county, use your time to help us organise or drive someone to an activity, support someone in our community, work alongside our eye clinic team, or put on a fundraising event or collection.

-As a volunteer you will be helping people in Norfolk living with sight loss to lead active, independent and fulfilled lives.
+As a volunteer you will be helping people in Norfolk living with sight loss to enjoy independent and fulfilled lives.
 Get involved today and feel good about doing your bit for our community.